Herdubreid/hello-e1/README.md

 ```

 The `*ngFor="let row of rowset | async"` statement is an [Angular](https://angular.io/docs/ts/latest/) `for` statement where it repeats the `<button>` element for every element of our `rowset` (remember our agent by the phone).
-The `| async` pipe syntax is need to indicate that this an `asyncrhonous` variable.
+The `| async` pipe syntax is needed to indicate that this an `asyncrhonous` variable.
 We then display the `sAlphaName_50` and `mnAddressNumber_21` values for each row.

-The code for our `ab-revision` is similar, only interested in different information:
+The code for our `ab-revision` is similar with interest in different part of the response:

 ```typescript
         this.data = store